[Moderate revision–posted 2/21/22 (replaces 1/24/14 edition)]

 d.
 A contract hotel, airline, or rental car company cannot provide the required services because it is sold out or it does not offer services in the city being visited.

 e.
 Alternative rental car or hotel arrangements can be made at a lower total cost than the contract hotels or rental car companies.
-Note: For rental cars, the total costs should include the base rate, loss/damage waiver or liability insurance protection, mileage charge, taxes, and surcharges.
-For hotels, the cost of the guest room, less taxes, shall be used to compare total costs.
+Note: For rental cars, the total costs should include the base rate, loss/damage waiver or liability insurance protection, mileage charge, taxes (if applicable), and surcharges.
+For hotels, the cost of the guest room, less state taxes, shall be used to compare total costs.

 g.
 A non-contract airline offers a lower published fare to the general public.
 However, identical airfares offered to state travelers only are not included as part of this exception.